 Taking a closer look at LHC

-This is a personal list of "popular" books related to Particle Phyiscs (most of them originally in English), being some of them the reason why we began to be interested in introducing Particle Physics to wider public an to secondary school students in and and teachers.
+This is a personal list of "popular" books related to Particle Phyiscs (most of them originally in English), being some of them the reason why we began to be interested in introducing Particle Physics to wider public an to secondary school students and teachers.

 Asimov I. (1972).
 “The left hand of the electron”.